Seagate/halon/doc/hld/replication/hld.rst

 arbitrary recipients on the network.

 .. figure:: fig2.png
+   :width: 75 %
+   :align: center
-   :alt: Sequence diagram of the interaction between a client and a set of replicas
+   :alt: Sequence diagram of the interaction between a client and

-   Sequence diagram of the interaction between a client and a set of replicas
+	 a set of replicas

 A client is normally aware of several of the replicas.
 In this way, if sending a request to one replica is deemed by the client to have failed